Glastonbury: Middle Ages

 Sharpham Park was granted by King Eadwig to the then abbot Æthelwold in 957.
 In 1191 Sharpham Park was gifted by the soon-to-be King John I to the Abbots of Glastonbury, who remained in possession of the park and house until the dissolution of the monasteries in 1539.
 From 1539 to 1707 the park was owned by the Duke of Somerset, Sir Edward Seymour, brother of Queen Jane; the Thynne family of Longleat, and the family of Sir Henry Gould.
 Edward Dyer was born here in 1543.
 The house is now a private residence and Grade II* listed building.
-It was the birthplace of Sir Edward Dyer (died 1607) an Elizabethan poet and courtier, the writer Henry Fielding (1707–54), and the cleric William Gould.In the 1070s St Margaret's Chapel was built on Magdelene Street, originally as a hospital and later as almshouses for the poor.
+It was the birthplace of Sir Edward Dyer (died 1607) an Elizabethan poet and courtier, the writer Henry Fielding (1707–54), and the cleric William Gould.

+In the 1070s St Margaret's Chapel was built on Magdelene Street, originally as a hospital and later as almshouses for the poor.
 The building dates from 1444.
 The roof of the hall is thought to have been removed after the Dissolution, and some of the building was demolished in the 1960s.
 It is Grade II* listed, and a scheduled monument.
-Hospital of St Mary Magdalene, Glastonbury in 2010 plans were announced to restore the building.
+In 2010 plans were announced to restore the building.

 During the Middle Ages the town largely depended on the abbey but was also a centre for the wool trade until the 18th century.
 A Saxon-era canal connected the abbey to the River Brue.
-Richard Whiting, the last Abbot of Glastonbury, was executed with two of his monks on 15 November 1539 during the dissolution of the monasteries.
+Richard Whiting, the last Abbot of Glastonbury, was executed with two of his monks on 15 November 1539 during the Dissolution of the Monasteries.

-During the Second Cornish Uprising of 1497 Perkin Warbeck surrendered when he heard that Giles, Lord Daubeney's troops, loyal to Henry VII were camped at Glastonbury.
+During the Second Cornish Uprising of 1497 Perkin Warbeck surrendered when he heard that Giles, Lord Daubeney's troops, loyal to Henry VII, were camped at Glastonbury.

 Early modern

-In 1693 Glastenbury, Connecticut was founded and named after the English town from which some of the settlers had emigrated.
+In 1693 Glastonbury, Connecticut was founded and named after the English town from which some of the settlers had emigrated.
 It is rumored to have originally been called "Glistening Town" until the mid-19th century, when the name was changed to match the spelling of Glastonbury, England, but in fact, residents of the Connecticut town believe this to be a myth, based on the Glastonbury Historical Society's records.
 A representation of the Glastonbury thorn is incorporated onto the town seal.

 The Somerset town's charter of incorporation was received in 1705.
 Growth in the trade and economy largely depended on the drainage of the surrounding moors.
 The opening of the Glastonbury Canal produced an upturn in trade, and encouraged local building.
 The parish was part of the hundred of Glaston Twelve Hides, until the 1730s when it became a borough in its own right.